 The early tech boom continues, and Cupertino Electric helps build Intel’s headquarters.
 Based on its growing reputation as a problem-solver, CEI is asked by HP to expand its geographical reach and salvage a project in Colorado.

-CEI expands into healthcare and mission-critical work, completing a large Silicon Valley hospital project for Good Samaritan.
+CEI expands into healthcare, completing a large Silicon Valley hospital project for Good Samaritan.

 Cupertino Electric designs and installs the electrical systems for the massive 1 million-gallon water tank at the Monterey Bay Aquarium.